-The company describes how human rights performance is taken into account in: the identification and selection of potential business relationships, including suppliers AND in decisions to renew, expand or terminate business relationships, including with suppliers.
+The company describes how human rights performance is taken into account in: the identification and selection of potential business relationships, including extractive business partners AND in decisions to renew, expand or terminate business relationships, including with extractive business partners.

-The company describes the specific incentives (e.g. price premiums, increased orders or longer contracts) offered to business relationships, including suppliers OR how it supports business relationships, including suppliers, in meeting the company's requirements.
+The company describes the specific incentives (e.g. price premiums, increased orders or longer contracts) offered to business relationships, including extractive business partners OR how it supports business relationships, including extractive business partners, in meeting the company's requirements.